ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-skills/technical-skills/using-gatorgrader.md

 command inside of the Docker container.
 Specifically, you will need to delete directories in the `.dockagator/` directory that are normally called `gatorgrader/`, `virtualenv/`, and `virtualenvs/`.

+## Next Steps

+Before you start to learn more about the professional skills of a proactive programmer, make sure that you review the [introduction](./introduction-technical-skills.md) to these technical skills.
+Have you become comfortable with, for instance, acting on feedback from others, giving feedback to your colleagues, and giving feedback to yourself?
+Make sure that you continue to practice all of these technical skills, participating in the [proactive community](../../../proactive-community/introduction-proactive-community/) by sharing your ideas for improving this content and helping others to master each software tool!